This is going to be the best $1500 PC build that you can buy right now. We’ve spent over 25 hours on researching the best parts for this build.

 Top Gaming PC Build Under $1500 For 2019

-Well, now we get to live out that fantasy and then some, with a whopping $1500 in our budget.
+But with a whopping $1500 in our budget, we finally get to build the ultimate master race gaming PC that suffers from no compromises.
 So if this is the kind of cash you’re working with, then look no further, because what you’re about to see is the ultimate gaming PC under $1500 for 2019.

-But for now, let’s take a closer look at each component and see what the best $1500 PC build contains of!
+But for now, let’s take a closer look at each component and see what the best $1500 PC build contains!

 Just to make sure we’re all on the same page, we will briefly go through the list of things you can expect from this gaming PC rig.